umakiyer/KickStart-Analysis/README.md

 ### Challenges and Difficulties Encountered
 	I was not familiar with countif function, didn't understand how the parameters had to be passed.
 	Missed requirment to select the sub catogory "plays" and was wondering why graphs didn't match with the requirement.

 ### Results
  	Two conclusion that I drew from the Launch date with respect to campaign goal are:
-		The campaign success varies by launch month.
+		-The campaign success varies by launch month.
 The campaign is more successful in summer and drops in December.
-		Cancellations were more or less the same throughout the year.
+		-Cancellations were more or less the same throughout the year.
 ###
 	Outcomes based on Goals Conclusion
 		Campaigns were more successful for the lower goal amount range( upto 20K).